bors40/AWS_terraform_project/README.md

 http://Public-IPv4-address:8080

 Jenkins Plugins needs to installed
-1- Terraform Plugin
+- Terraform Plugin
-2- GitHub Authentication plugin
+- GitHub Authentication plugin
-3- GitHub Integration Plugin
+- GitHub Integration Plugin
-4- GitHub plugin
+- GitHub plugin

 Github integration to Jenkins
 Dashboard > Manage Jenkins > Manage Credentials > Jenkins > Global Credentials > Add Credentials
+- Enter you username and password your github account

 Pipeline job
 - Click on New Item on the dashboard > Give a name for your project